Skip to content

 Parks for pollinators

-Parks for Pollinators is a national campaign created by the National Recreation and Park Association (NRPA), that focuses on raising awareness of the current pollinator crisis by encouraging local action and positioning parks as national leaders in advancing pollinator health, native habitat, and sustainability practices.
-This campaign continues to assess the public’s understanding of pollinators, outline actions to protect them, and increase local park and recreation agencies to promote pollinator protection within parks and to engage and educate their communities on what they can do to help.
+Parks for Pollinators: Parks for Pollinators is a national campaign by the National Recreation and Park Association (NRPA) focused on raising awareness of the pollinator crisis, encouraging local action, and positioning parks as leaders in pollinator health, native habitat, and sustainability practices.
+The campaign assesses public understanding of pollinators, outlines actions to protect them, and promotes pollinator protection within parks, engaging and educating communities on how to help.
+Learn more at nrpa.org.

 Pollinator habitat help desk